RetroHash: Release and promotion

 In October 2010, Roth said he had no plans to rush out his second studio album: "I'm not just trying to put out a song, make quick money and get out of here.
-I wanna put something together that's gonna last, that people are going to appreciate, listen to and they're going to break it down.
-Personally, I love it when people take the time to break it down, every single song on the album -- we're making the best music with the people that want to be a part of it.
-Not just, 'Hey, can I get a quick check and get out of here.'
-Anybody who knows me knows that I have no budget at all.
-Anybody within this circle of friends knows I'm working purely off a wing and a prayer.
-But yo, it's been fun."
+I wanna put something together that's gonna last, that people are going to appreciate, listen to and they're going to break it down."
 On July 27, 2010, Roth released and promoted "G.R.I.N.D (Get Ready It's a New Day)", the first single from his upcoming second album, by traveling to different radio stations around the country.
 On July 19, 2011, Roth released the album's second single "Last Man Standing", which features singer Akon.
 The song was later included on the soundtrack to the video game Madden NFL 12.
 On April 19, 2012, a video teaser for a new Asher Roth single titled "Party Girl", was released.
 The following day, on April 20, 2012, "Party Girl", a collaboration with fellow Pennsylvania-based rapper Meek Mill, which samples Eddie Murphy's hit single "Party All the Time", was officially released via digital distribution.
 On April 24, 2012, Roth released another single titled "Gotta Get Up", featuring D.A. of Chester French.